Pelican Rapids Schools Driver’s Education Program Overview

 7) Begin practice driving with supervision and sign up for behind the wheel training

-Contact Mrs. Evenson after obtaining knowledge/learner’s permit to sign up for behind-the-wheel training which will be offered and scheduled in the spring/summer.
+Contact Mrs. Evenson after obtaining knowledge/learner’s permit to sign up for behind-the-wheel training which will be offered and scheduled in the spring/summer (to be completed by the end of June).

 8) Supervised Driving Log